rn1n3r/rn1n3r.github.com/_posts/2020-01-27-who-coronavirus-report.md

 Fortunately, my friend Nancy, who is studying epidemiology, was able to clear it up for me.
 She explained to me that the equation was probably just approximating the probability of a overseases detection by observing that you were more likely to be detected *overseas* if the detection time was longer.
 The longer the detection time, the more likely you flew out of Wuhan before you theoretically would have been detected *within Wuhan*.
 She added that there *are* equations like this in epidemiology where approximations can be made assuming the probability of something (e.g. prevalence of a disease) is small.

 And then I realized that we could directly calculate the probability that someone leaves the country within the detection timeframe, and it wasn't a complex calculation, especially since our estimated time to detection is in whole days.
+The probability can be expressed as the *opposite* of the probability that one never leaves Wuhan in the detection timeframe:

 <p align="center">$p = 1-(1-p_{\text{international travel}})^{t_{\text{detection}}}$</p>

+Of course when I used this equation, the probability I got was essentially the same as the approximation used.
+Interestingly, it looks like this equation can be expanded using the Binomial Theorem, and with a quick Google I realized that the authors of the report used [a well-known approximation for estimating binomial probabilities](https://www.johndcook.com/blog/2009/06/25/probability-approximation/).

     qnbinom